 REI Co-op Trailbreak 30

 Assembling all the gear for backpacking can be a daunting barrier between many people and a night in the backcountry.
-If financial costs are a big part of this barrier for you, we recommend considering the REI Co-op Trailbreak 30.
-It's not our favorite sleeping bag by any stretch, but it does supply acceptable performance for human-powered adventures.
+If financial costs are a big part of what's keeping you from the outdoors, we recommend considering the REI Co-op Trailbreak 30.
+It's not our favorite sleeping bag by any stretch, but it does supply acceptable performance for your human-powered adventures.
 Among its budget peers, its weight and packed size are near average, yet its price is near the bottom of the field.

 To enjoy the cost savings, you need to be willing to accept a few compromises, most notably in terms of comfort and versatility.
 Our testers are not huge fans of its lining fabric or a pair of hood drawcords that are prone to dangling inside the bag near your face.
 We are also disappointed that this bag doesn't include a proper neck baffle or full-length zipper to extend its usable temperature range.
 Nevertheless, the Trailbreak 30 is perhaps the least expensive sleeping that we would recommend for backpacking.